NUAA campus

 About Us

-Our research focuses on high-performance hardware design for next-generation AI and advanced computing systems.
+Our research focuses on high-performance hardware design for domain-specific accelerators and next-generation AI computing systems.
 We explore novel device, circuit, and architecture solutions to improve memory bandwidth, throughput, and energy efficiency in conventional computing platforms.
 Our research interests include:

-• Domain-Specific Accelerator Design (processing-in-memory accelerators based on SRAM, eDRAM, and emerging memory technologies)
+Processing-in-Memory Accelerator Design (Based on SRAM, eDRAM, and emerging memory technologies)

-• Cryogenic CMOS Circuit Design (cryogenic memory and computing circuits)
+Cryogenic CMOS Circuit Design (For cryogenic memory and computing circuits)

-• VLSI System Design (FPGA-based accelerators and System-on-Chip design)
+VLSI System Design (Including FPGA-based accelerators and System-on-Chip design)

 News